Using Oracle Restore Wizard

-- Specify connection settings for target server where the database should be restored:
+- At the Target Server step of the wizard, specify settings to connect to the server where the database should be restored:

-- Enter DNS name or IP address of the target Windows VM.
+- In the DNS name or IP address field, enter a DNS name or IP address of the target Microsoft Windows server.

-- Specify the account to be used for connection with the target Windows-based Oracle server.
+- In the Account and Password fields, specify credentials of the account that will be used be used for connection with the target Windows-based Oracle server.
 Make sure the account has the sysdba rights on that server (Windows authentication will be used).
-To be able to copy archived logs from backup to the target server for further replay (in case of restore to certain point in time), the account should be also granted sufficient permissions to access the administrative share on that machine (for exampl, \\myserver\C$): Read and Write are minimal required, Full Control recommended.
+To be able to copy archived logs from backup to the target server for further replay (in case of restore to certain point in time), the account should be also granted sufficient permissions to access the administrative share on that machine (for example, \\myserver\C$): Read and Write are minimum required, Full Control recommended.

 - Server name (or IP address) and SSH port — default port is 22.

 - Account to be used to access the server.
-This should be a root account or account elevated to root and added to sudoers.
-To elevate the account and add it to sudoers, click Settings and use the corresponding options.
+This should be a root account or account elevated to root and added to the sudoers file.
+To elevate the account and add it to the sudoers file, click Settings and select the corresponding options.

-You can use authentication by user name and password or by private key.
+You can use authentication by a user name and password or by a private key.

-- Next, select Oracle Home and specify Global database name and Oracle SID where to restore the database from backup.
+- At the Oracle step of the wizard, select Oracle Home and specify Global database name and Oracle SID where to restore the database from backup.